-Failure to comply with provisions of Act.
-114. No election shall be invalid by reason of any failure to comply with the provisions of this Act relating to elections if it appears that the election was conducted in accordance with the principles laid down in such provisions, and that such failure did not affect the result of the election.
+115. No election held under this Act shall be invalid by reason of any failure to comply with the provisions of this Act relating to elections if it appears that the election was conducted in accordance with the principles laid down in such provisions, and that such failure did not affect the result of the election.